 In this beginning level choir, singers are introduced to basic vocal technique, music reading skills, score reading and the concepts of music (melody, rhythm, form, dynamics, harmony).
 They rehearse weekly throughout the school year for 60 minutes.

-Expanded vocal training, two-part singing and sight-reading skills are included in the weekly, 90-minute rehearsals of this choir.
-Basic music theory is introduced.
+Expanded vocal training, two-part singing and sight-reading skills are included in the weekly, 75-minute rehearsals of this choir.
+Basic music theory is introduced at this level.